Samuel-Nathanson/BrainGaze/public/markdown/instructions.md

 Welcome to BrainGaze!

-To get started, click "Start Calibration" below.
+To get started, click "Setup Webcam" below.